 Three Permission Flags That Signal Potential AI Chat Interception

 You do not need specialized tools to perform a first-pass check on your extensions.
-These three permission patterns in an extension's manifest are strong indicators of potential AI chat interception capability:
+These three permission combinations deserve review because they expand what an extension could do:

 1. <all_urls> or broad host permissions with content script injection.
 If an extension can inject scripts into any page you visit, it can inject scripts into AI chat pages.
 This is the foundational permission that makes every other technique possible.
 Ask yourself whether the extension genuinely needs access to every website.
 A grammar checker might.
 A calculator app does not.